Dripdrop12/ipardalis/content/purchase_a_cham.md

 4. [Chromatic Chameleons]({{< ref "/blog/chromatic.md" >}}) - like-minded Ambilobe breeders
 5. [Ramblin' Exotics]({{< ref "/blog/ramblin.md" >}}) - Robbie and Elizabeth are two of my favorite people in the hobby

-There are others who we would include on this list but have moved on from the species like Frank Payne, Nick Henn, Bobby Ruddock, Jim Rykbost, RB Barto, Jeremy Booker, etc. We have all of their work mixed into our project in various ways.
+There are others who we would include on this list but have moved on from the species like Frank Payne, Nick Henn, Bobby Ruddock, Jim Rykbost, RB Barto, Jeremy Booker, etc. They have all contributed to our project in various ways through their work with Furcifer pardalis.